 Strengthening Southern Arizona Communities Through Health, Access, and Connection

-In partnership with the Mendez Foundation, Arizona Border Alliance staff provide the Too Good for Drugs program to youth in southern Arizona schools in English and Spanish.
+In partnership with the Mendez Foundation, Arizona Border Alliance staff provide Too Good for Drugs and Too Good for Violence program to youth in Southern Arizona schools in English and Spanish.

 Skills development is at the core of Too Good for Drugs, a universal K-12 prevention education program designed to mitigate the risk factors and enhance protective factors related to alcohol, tobacco, and other drugs (ATOD) use.
 The lessons introduce and develop skills for making healthy choices, building positive friendships, developing self-efficacy, communicating effectively, and resisting peer pressure and influence.